thuvaragan-swivel/thuvaragan-ignite-front-end/README.md

 ```

 This will start the development server.
 Since this is a Next.js App, it runs on port 3000 by default.
 You can access the application locally at http://localhost:3000 or http://localhost:3000/employee/list.

+**NOTE**: Make sure your backend local host server is running while executing this frontend server, to fetch the data.

 ## Technologies Used